 12th October 2020

-In 2019, we wanted to improve energy efficiency at our Ipswich office by at least 25%.
+In 2019, we set ourselves a target: to improve energy efficiency at our Ipswich office by at least 25%.

-As well as achieving a huge reduction in consumption, we wanted to make sure the energy we used was cleaner.
-That meant incurring fewer carbon emissions throughout our operations.
+We also wanted to make sure that the energy we used was cleaner, so that we could reduce carbon emissions across our operations.

-- On-site renewable generation that would reduce reliance on imported electricity
+- Installing on-site renewable generation to reduce our reliance on imported electricity from the grid

-- Updating to energy efficient technology that would reduce consumption
+- Updating our office with energy efficient LEDs to reduce consumption

-Read on to discover how the team put each initiative into action.
+Read on to discover how the team put each of the four initiatives into action.